alacritty/alacritty/README.md

 ### Prerequisites

-1. Alacritty requires most recent stable Rust compiler; it can be installed with `rustup`.
+1. Alacritty requires the most recent stable Rust compiler; it can be installed with `rustup`.

     Note: **DO NOT** use the Homebrew Rust compiler on macOS (see FAQ for